 When choosing terrarium plants, it’s best to stick to those with an easy to moderate care level, especially if you’re a beginner to adding live plants to your fish tank.
 You’ll also need to purchase aquarium substrate, a nutrient-rich material for the bottom of the aquarium.
 Spread a thin layer of gravel on top to help keep it in place.

-Choosing the appropriate plant life for your freshwater aquarium goes beyond the aesthetics of a beautifully arranged, underwater plantscape.
-Live plants benefit your fish in a number of ways, such as converting carbon dioxide into oxygen, aerating the tank, and providing hiding places.
+Choosing the appropriate plant life for your freshwater aquarium goes beyond the aesthetics of a beautifully arranged, underwater landscape.
+Live plants benefit your fish in several ways, such as converting carbon dioxide into oxygen, aerating the tank, and providing hiding places.
 Plants also use the chemicals from fish’s waste products as food, which helps keep the water clean and safe.

 Aquarium plants are generally divided into three groups depending on their placement within the tank:

 - Foreground plants, the shortest flora which are placed near the front.

 - Mid-ground plants, which are taller.
 These are arranged at the sides and middle.